viniciuskloppel/kite/README.md

 ## getExplorerLink - Get Solana Explorer link

-Generates a link to view an address, transaction, or token on Solana Explorer.
+Get a link to view an address, transaction, or token on Solana Explorer.
 The link will automatically use your RPC.

 Returns: `string` - Explorer URL